 Many Christians are fond of saying, “This world isn’t my home.
 Heaven is.”

 In the meanwhile we’re also citizens of our nations.
 I’m a citizen of the United States.
 As are many of TXAB’s readers, which is why I so often get U.S.-centric.
-Of course I realize the site gets readers from all over: You might be a citizen of Canada, China, France, Israel, Germany, the Philippines, Russia, Ukraine, the United Kingdom… and that’s the top 10, so if I didn’t mention your nation you’re just gonna have to enlist more of your friends to read, and bump up your stats.
+Of course I realize this site gets readers from all over: You might be a citizen of Canada, China, France, Indonesia, Israel, Germany, Russia, Ukraine, the United Kingdom, and Singapore… and that’s the top 10, so if I didn’t mention your nation you’re just gonna have to enlist more of your friends to read, and bump up your stats.
 Anywho as Christians we’re all fellow citizens of God’s kingdom.
-Yet at the same time we have allegiances to our respective homelands.
+Yet we simultaneously have allegiances to our respective homelands.

 In the U.S., if you’re both a citizen of this country and another one, we call you a “dual citizen.”
 We have lots of ’em.
 Officially the U.S. only recognizes one citizenship: Ours.
 (So pay your taxes.
 It’s why Americans who don’t even live in the States are still required to pay American taxes.)
 When people become Americans, our citizenship oath requires ’em to renounce their previous citizenship.
 But if their original homeland doesn’t care about that, and still counts them a citizen, they’re dual citizens.
 Most of the dual citizens I know are also Mexican citizens, and take full advantage of their Mexican citizenship whenever they’re in Mexico.
 One friend’s from the U.K.—and when he visits family in the U.K., he’ll even switch his accent from Californian to Londoner.